How to add a rule: basic settings

 1. If an option isn't added in Rule, the value is inherited from the resource settings.

 For example, if you do not add options in the Rule for caching settings, the caching settings for content set in the rule will be inherited from the resource settings:

-2. If the option is added to Rule and disabled, the option won't set up to the Rule.
-Option value that is specified in resource settings isn't inherited.
+2. If the option is added to Rule and disabled, you disable this option for the Rule.

 For example, in the resource settings access to the content is restricted from Russia, and in Rule Country Access Policy slider is on the left and the option is grey.
 Then, no country restrictions will be applied to the content specified in the Rule.